 How Do I Buy a Mutual Fund?
 Mutual funds are primarily bought in dollar amounts unlike stocks, which are bought in shares.
 Mutual funds can be purchased directly from a mutual fund company, a bank, or a brokerage firm.
 Before you can start investing, you’ll need to have an account with one of these institutions prior to placing an order.
 A mutual fund will be either a “load” or “no-load” fund, which is financial lingo for either paying a commission or not paying a commission.
 If you are using an investment professional to assist you, you will likely need to pay a load.

-#best way to invest in stock index#best stock market index to invest in#how to invest in stock index funds#best indexes#how to buy stock index funds#best stock index to invest in#how to invest in stock index futures#best index#best stock index funds to invest inrating
+#best way to invest in stock index#best stock market index to invest in#how to invest in stock index funds#best stock index to invest in#unmanaged funds#how to invest in stock index futures#how to buy stock index funds#best stock index funds to invest inrating

 Mutual Funds Offer Automatic Reinvestment.
 An investor can easily and automatically have capital gains and dividends reinvested into their mutual fund without a sales load or extra fees.
 Unless you are looking for income (i.e. dividends separated and deposited into cash for income reasons), you’ll want to choose the option to reinvest dividends and capital gains.
 This will take advantage of compounding interest, which essentially means that the interest, dividends, and gains will go to buy more shares of your mutual funds, rather than the cash coming out and being deposited into a separate account.